-Since treatment options for a recurrence in children are so limited, a clinical trial was their only hope.
-But the clinical trial that looked most promising for the then 3-year-old was nowhere near their home in Michigan.
-The Riders would have to travel to St. Jude’s in Atlanta.
+Since treatment options for a multiple recurrences in children are so limited, a clinical trial was their only hope.
+But the clinical trial that looked most promising for the then 4-year-old was nowhere near their home in Michigan.
+The Riders would have to travel to Children’s Healthcare of Atlanta.
 Even more challenging?
-They would have to make that trip every month.
-Willing to take any action necessary to save her life, Sofia’s parents enrolled her in the clinical trial and started traveling once a month, but they were soon overwhelmed with the mounting expenses; hotels, airfare, Ubers, etc.
+They would have to make that trip every 28 days.
+Willing to take any action necessary to save her life, Sofia’s parents enrolled her in the clinical trial and started traveling basically once a month, but they were soon overwhelmed with the mounting expenses; hotels, airfare, Uber rides, etc.

 “We love Michigan, we needed to be close to family, we have a great support system, an active church that’s supportive,” said Sofia’s dad, Scott, “but it’s expensive to not be able to work all the time when you need to support your family, it’s expensive to be sick, it’s expensive to travel.”

-However, they learned about a resource that would provide the lifeline they needed.
+However, they learned about a resource that would provide the perfect lifeline they needed.
 “After a couple months on the trial, we found out about Lazarex Cancer Foundation through another cancer family whose son had passed away.
 I reached out immediately.”

-Today, after three brain cancer surgeries, and countless treatments, the clinical trial she is currently in is working.
+Today, after four brain cancer surgeries, and countless treatments, the clinical trial she is currently in is working.
 Doctor say Sofia shows no sign of cancer – and it’s been that way for more than 2 years – a milestone she’s never hit in her life.
-Now, because of COVID19, Scott says all travel is halted, instead the hospital is sending Sofia’s medication and allowing them to do routine labs closer to home.
+Now, because of COVID-19, Scott says all travel is halted, instead the hospital is sending Sofia’s medication and allowing them to do routine labs closer to home.